 What is the Coalition of Kaiser Permanente Unions?

-The Coalition was conceived in the early 1990s in response to deteriorating labor relations with Kaiser Permanente.
+The Coalition was conceived in the 1990s in response to deteriorating labor relations with Kaiser Permanente.
 With the help of the AFL-CIO Industrial Union Department (IUD), 26 local unions—which at that time represented 57,000 Kaiser Permanente employees—created an IUD Coordinated Bargaining Committee to develop a coordinated and more strategic approach to contract negotiations with Kaiser Permanente and to create solidarity and strength among the unions.

 The unions formally organized as the Coalition of Kaiser Permanente Unions in 1996 as an affiliate of the AFL-CIO, adopting a new constitution and bylaws with elected officers, an executive director and staff.